nerolation/python-bitcoin-scraper/README.md

   -project PROJECT, --project PROJECT                     google cloud project name - default: btcgraph -ds DATASET, --dataset DATASET                          bigquery data set name - default: btc -tid TABLEID, --tableid TABLEID                         bigquery table id - default: bitcoin_transactions
 ```
+If uploading is activated, it is highly recommended to consider the integrated parquet-format conversion before uploading the data to the Google Cloud in order to reduce bandwidth usage.
+This can easily be done using the  `--parquet` flag.

 ---